 Buy the right products

-The Environmental Protection Agency (EPA) has prepared a list disinfectants that have qualified for use against the COVID-19 novel coronavirus.
+The Environmental Protection Agency (EPA) has prepared a list of disinfectants that have qualified for use against the COVID-19 novel coronavirus.
 This list contains nearly 200 additional products, including 40 new products that went through the agency’s expedited review process.

 Clean visually dirty surfaces

 If any of the surfaces around your property are visually dirty, be sure to clean them with detergent or soap and water before moving on to the next step: disinfection.